amorist/awesome/README.md

 - [imartinez/privateGPT](https://github.com/imartinez/privateGPT) - Interact privately with your documents using the power of GPT, 100% privately, no data leaks
 - [voicepaw/so-vits-svc-fork](https://github.com/voicepaw/so-vits-svc-fork) - so-vits-svc fork with realtime support, improved interface and more features.
 - [RVC-Project/Retrieval-based-Voice-Conversion-WebUI](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI) - Voice data &lt;= 10 mins can also be used to train a good VC model!
-- [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
-Everything runs inside the browser with no server support.
 - [gventuri/pandas-ai](https://github.com/gventuri/pandas-ai) - Pandas AI is a Python library that integrates generative artificial intelligence capabilities into Pandas, making dataframes conversational
 - [mlc-ai/mlc-llm](https://github.com/mlc-ai/mlc-llm) - Enable everyone to develop, optimize and deploy AI models natively on everyone's devices.
 - [AIGC-Audio/AudioGPT](https://github.com/AIGC-Audio/AudioGPT) - AudioGPT: Understanding and Generating Speech, Music, Sound, and Talking Head